khulnasoft-lab/design.khulnasoft.com/contents/patterns/duo-feedback.md

 The CTA should be shown on each instance of AI output.

 It is okay to use a **quick feedback** mechanism like the thumbs up 👍 or thumbs down 👎 buttons, but there must always be an option to provide **detailed feedback** with `GlDuoUserFeedback` when AI has given a response.

-**Note:** Encourage users to provide as much context as possible to ensure their feedback is actionable, since the verbatim AI output is not stored for legal and privacy reasons.